11 Facts About UK Roads That Will Fuel Your Interest

 8. The UK’s rudest road sign definitely raises some eyebrows

-Here in the UK, we are blessed with many rude road names – but the most offensive of all is in Rye, named “Dumb Woman’s Lane”.
+Here in the UK, we are blessed with many rude road names – but one of the most offensive of all is in Rye in East Sussex, named “Dumb Woman’s Lane”.

 9. How far does the UK’s first road stretch back to?